Category:

 Pros

-• Simple setup that’s ideal for quick legal tasks
+• Simple setup that’s suitable for quick legal tasks

 • Cuts down time compared to traditional methods